top of page

 Emma Churchland

-Emma Churchland is a passionate and versatile theatre educator, dramaturg, and practitioner dedicated to fostering creativity, connection, and community in the arts.
+Emma is a passionate and versatile theatre educator, dramaturg, and practitioner dedicated to fostering creativity, connection, and community in the arts.
 As the co-founder of IMRSE, a theatre company specialising in immersive experiences, Emma creates bold, transformative work that captivates audiences and challenges perceptions.
 IMRSE is proudly the Company in Residence at Metro Arts for 2024/2025.

 Emma’s projects include CAKE, which she co-created and produced.
 Nominated for three Matilda Awards and presented twice to sold-out audiences, CAKE exemplifies Emma’s ability to craft compelling and immersive theatrical experiences.
 She is equally passionate about merging theatre and education, believing in their power to inspire and transform.